gymzombie/LearningPython/intro/Readme.md

-In "Automate the Boring Stuff" This is the early chapters.
+In "Automate the Boring Stuff" This is chapter One.